bahusvel/CryptoMalloc/README.md

 # Why?
 * For fun!
 * To avoid virtual machine introspection, if you dont trust your hypervisor/host (Public Cloud, Public Grid)
-* Use FS as RAM?
-Because CryptoMalloc maps memory to files on your file system you could utilize your secondary storage for situations when you don't need fast memory but need a lot of it.
 * Untrusted hardware?
 You never know...
+* Use is as an anti-debugging mechanism?
+* Protect application memmory from modification (it can still be modified, but modifications are not as easy todo)

 # How fast is it?
 Not too fast, but if your are paranoid about security, its fast enough!
 From the tests so far:
 * Decrypted memory access is just as fast as normal RAM
 * Decryption takes about 200-400 microseconds, depending on hardware.
-* Malloc - not tested...
+* Malloc ~ 10 us (which is pretty fast actually)
 * Others - not tested...

 # Note on encryption: